Most clubs are exempt from qualification requirements

 - Clubs which take children who are under Reception age do still need to have staff with recognised 'full and relevant' qualifications, but if these qualifications were obtained or commenced before 1 September 2014 the list of qualifications that are acceptable is unchanged.
 For example, the Level 3 NVQ in Playwork would be acceptable.

-- Clubs which take children who are under Reception age, and which employ staff who started their training after 1 September 2014, must ensure that their staff are studying for a recognised EYE qualification and that they also have Maths and English at GCSE if they want to be able to count those staff members as Level 3 in their staffing ratios.
+- Clubs which take children who are under Reception age, and which employ staff who started their training after 1 September 2014, must ensure that their staff have a recognised EYE qualification and that they also have a recognised Maths and English Level 2 qualification if they want to be able to count those staff members as Level 3 in their staffing ratios.